 The Citrix NetScaler comes in three varieties.
-The following table summarizes how these variants are treated in CloudStack.
+The following table summarizes how these variants are treated in

 NetScaler ADC Type Description of Capabilities CloudStack Supported Features MPX Physical appliance.
 Capable of deep packet inspection.
 Can act as application firewall and load balancer In advanced zones, load balancer functionality fully supported without limitation.
-In basic zones, static NAT, elastic IP (EIP), and elastic load balancing (ELB) are also provided VPX Virtual appliance.
-Can run as VM on Supported only on ESXi.
-Same hypervisors.
-Same functionality as MPX CloudStack will treat VPX and MPX as the same device type SDX Physical appliance.
-Can create multiple fully isolated VPX instances on a single appliance to support multi-tenant usage CloudStack will dynamically provision, configure, and manage the lifecycle of VPX instances on the SDX.
+In basic zones, static NAT, elastic IP (EIP), and elastic load balancing (ELB) are also provided.
+VPX Virtual appliance.
+Can run as VM on XenServer, ESXi, and Hyper-V hypervisors.
+Same functionality as MPX Supported on ESXi and XenServer.
+Same functional support as for MPX.
+CloudStack will treat VPX and MPX as the same device type.
+SDX Physical appliance.
+Can create multiple fully isolated VPX instances on a single appliance to support multi-tenant usage CloudStack will dynamically provision, configure, and manage the life cycle of VPX instances on the SDX.
 Provisioned instances are added into CloudStack automatically - no manual configuration by the administrator is required.
 Once a VPX instance is added into CloudStack, it is treated the same as a VPX on an ESXi host.

-13.8.2.
+15.16.2.
 Configuring SNMP Community String on a RHEL Server